CGNS/cgns.github.io/CGNS-ReST-site/source/index.rst

 The **CFD General Notation System** (CGNS) provides a general, portable, and extensible standard for the storage and retrieval of computational fluid dynamics (CFD) analysis data.
-It consists of a collection of conventions, and free and open software implementing those conventions.
+It consists of a collection of conventions, and :ref:`free and open software <CGNSLicense>` implementing those conventions.
 It is self-descriptive, machine-independent, well-documented, and administered by an international steering committee.